MartinaAllegra/CNN-ASL_Alphabet-Image_Classification/README.md

 ----

 ## Task
-The homework was done by Martina Allegra and Susanna Saitta, as a project work for Knowledge Discovery course of Master degree in Data Science for Management (Unict).
+The homework was done by Martina Allegra and Susanna Saitta (@SusannaSaitta), as a project work for Knowledge Discovery course of Master degree in Data Science for Management (Unict).
 The task was to solve a classification problem using Convolutional Neural Network.

 ## Dataset & Info